 You Had Permission to Lodge on the Property

-Property owners can give individuals permission to lodge on their property.
-This permission can be either express or implied.
-You are not committing a criminal act if you stay on someone’s property after they say that you can.
+Property owners can permit individuals to lodge on their property.
+This permission can be either expressed or implied.
+You are not committing a criminal act if you stay on someone’s property after they say that they have no issue with you doing so.

 Complete a Free Case Evaluation form now